casey/just/README.md

 - `just` is a command runner, not a build system, so it avoids much of [`make`'s complexity and idiosyncrasies](https://github.com/casey/just#what-are-the-idiosyncrasies-of-make-that-just-avoids).
 No need for `.PHONY` recipes!

 - Linux, MacOS, and Windows are supported with no additional dependencies.
-(Although if your system doesn’t have an `sh`, you’ll need to [choose a different shell](https://github.com/casey/just#shell).)
+(Although if your system doesn't have an `sh`, you'll need to [choose a different shell](https://github.com/casey/just#shell).)

 - Errors are specific and informative, and syntax errors are reported along with their source context.